django-json-api/django-rest-framework-json-api/docs/usage.md

 #### Performance improvements

-Be aware that reverse relationships can be expensive to prepare.
+Be aware that reverse relationships and M2Ms can be expensive to prepare.

 As a result, these are excluded by default unless explicitly demanded with sparsefieldsets.

+You can opt out of this auto-exclusion with the `JSON_API_INCLUDE_EXPENSVE_FIELDS` setting.

 An additional convenience DJA class exists for read-only views, just as it does in DRF.